Particular bodies: scientific research associations

 Pre 1 January 2008 rules

-For accounting periods that began before 1 January 2008, an SRA should had to make any claim for exemption to the HMRC Commissioners supported by a certificate of approval from what was then the Department for Innovation, Universities and Skills (DIUS).
+For accounting periods that began before 1 January 2008, an SRA had to make any claim for exemption to the HMRC Commissioners supported by a certificate of approval from the regulatory department (originally the Department for Innovation, Universities and Skills (DIUS, whose relevant responsibilities transferred to the Department for Buisness, Innovation and Skills and are now in Department for Education, DfEd).

 1 January 2008 onwards rules